ZEEZCO/Day1-assignment-/README.md

 software engineering is important in the technology industry in aspect of artificial intelligence, machine learning, communication, commerce among others

 #2
+Establishment of software engineering, development of programming languages, advent of structured programming